sui-foundation/sui-move-intro-course/unit-two/lessons/7_events.md

 ![Custom Event](../images/customevent.png)

-Here is the complete version of our transcript project and contract: [transcript sample project](../example_projects/transcript/sources/event.move)

 **Here is the complete version of the transcript sample project: [transcript.move](../example_projects/transcript/sources/transcript.move)**

-Please try out creating, requesting and unpacking transcripts using the Sui CLI client and the Sui explorer to check the result.
+Try out creating, requesting and unpacking transcripts using the Sui CLI client and the Sui explorer to check the result.

 That's the end of Unit 2, great job!